 However, repair is what heals those ruptures and mends the relationship.
 We see the ultimate demonstration of repair in Christ’s work at the cross (Luke 23:26–43).
 God forgave the rupture humanity caused by sin, and God calls us to follow His example by practicing forgiveness of others (Matt.
 6:14).
 Repair occurs in parenting when we as parents own our mistakes, apologize, and ask for forgiveness.

 The great thing about most kids is that they are extremely forgiving.
 What repairing does for children is to help heal the wounds caused by parents and brings greater cognitive, emotional, and psychological health to the child.
 Also, it models for a child the art of apology.
 Children who have seen their parents model this skill are far more likely to do the same for their own children when they are parents.
 In essence, modeling the art of apology can be impactful for generations to come.

 About the Contributors

-As a professor in the Biblical counseling department, Dr. Thacker is passionate about teaching counseling students to integrate scripture and psychology and apply those concepts to real life counseling situations.
+As a professor in the Counseling Ministries department, Dr. Thacker is passionate about teaching counseling students to integrate scripture and psychology and apply those concepts to real life counseling situations.
 In addition to her teaching responsibilities at DTS, Dr. Thacker maintains a small private practice in which she specializes with children and adolescents and supervises LPC-Interns.
-Dr. Thacker completed her training with a master’s degree in biblical counseling from DTS and a PhD in counselor education and supervision from the University of North Texas.
 She is a licensed professional counselor, a board approved supervisor, and holds multiple certifications in counseling.
 Most importantly, she is married to Chad and they have three children: Emerson, William, and Webb.